nexpy/nxrefine/docs/source/server.rst

 *NXRefine* implements a data reduction workflow, which can be run as a series of line commands in the terminal.
-However, since some of the processes can take a long time to complete (from a few minutes to an hour, depending on the system being used), it is possible to queue these operations using the *NXRefine*'s queue manager, to be run locally using multiple cores or distributed to other nodes.
+However, since some of the processes can take a long time to complete (from a few minutes to an hour, depending on the process and system being used), it is possible to queue these operations using the *NXRefine*'s queue manager, to be run locally using multiple cores or distributed to other nodes.
 The *NXRefine* queue manager can be configured to submit jobs to another job queue manager if one is available.

 Initial Setup
 -------------
-In order to allow *NXRefine* to be used on machines with multiple users, a directory is defined to store log files, task queues, and settings, which define how the queue is configured and log the results.
-However, if *NXRefine* is installed for use by a single user, this directory can be in their local home directory.
+In order to allow *NXRefine* to be used on machines with multiple users, a common directory is defined to store log files, task queues, and settings, which define how the queue is configured and log the results.
+If *NXRefine* is installed for use by a single user, this directory can be in their local home directory.

 The location of the server directory needs to be initialized on the command line by the 'nxserver' command: